-A hairdresser visits St Francis Hostel twice a week, with appointments being made through the Carers, Receptionist or privately.
+A hairdresser visits St Francis Hostel once a week, with appointments being made through the Carers, Receptionist or privately.
 Resident’s representatives may consult with the hairdresser if necessary.
 The hairdressing service is provided as a private arrangement at reasonable cost to the resident.

 This service can be provided within the Hostel environment for all residents.
 A podiatrist visits the Hostel fortnightly.
 Residents can make their own private appointments, Carers can provide assistance if requested.
 Bookings may be made with the Senior Supervisor / Carer.
 Residents who wish to attend their former podiatrist may continue to do so.
 If any resident needs further information or help in this regard please inform the Senior Supervisor.

 PHYSIOTHERAPY & OCCUPATIONAL THERAPY